chickenchop/jekyll/_posts/2020-06-08-How-to-Create-a-High-Converting 1-Minute-Video-Ads.md

+---
+layout: post
-# How to Create a High-Converting 1-Minute Video Ads
+title: How to Create a High Converting 1-Minute Video Ads
+description: 4 key points on creating video ads
+summary:
+tags: [css]
+---
  *Will also work for 30 and 15 seconds ads (inspiration source: Mark William on Twitter)

 4 must have components on your video ads: